openchair

 Win-back campaign Approval Drafts a batch SMS to clients who haven't been in for 60+ days (window picker: 30 / 60 / 90 / 180).
 Honours opt-out, recently-messaged dedup, and a 90-day per-wave cap.
 Owner / Manager

 Client outreach Draft (Approval for non-owners) One-tap personal note to a single named client.
-Requires the Concierge to have just looked the client up.
+Requires Assistant to have just looked the client up.
 No cancel window: direct send.
 Owner / Manager

 Cohort outreach Approval Like win-back, but for non-lapsed cohorts you pick (VIPs, top spenders, regulars, new this month).
 Owner / Manager